Throne of Glass Chapter Summary

 Celaena had a nightmare of being sent back to Endovier and awakens to Chaol reassuring her.
 It's Samhain and Chaol had come to cancel training and antagonize her.
 And to ask her if she is going to the service, but told her she's not invited to the feast that night.
 Brullo's training was still on for the afternoon, and another test was to take place the next day.

-Dorian escapes after the service and runs into Celaena (and Nehemiah and Chaol) in the garden.
-After managing to insult Celaena's dress and butcher Nehemiah's language, Dorian just spreads awkward all over the place.
+Dorian escapes after the service and runs into Celaena (and Nehemia and Chaol) in the garden.
+After managing to insult Celaena's dress and butcher Nehemia's language, Dorian just spreads awkward all over the place.
 And once again shuts her down about attending the feast.

 The trio leave Dorian, and Celaena is still butthurt about the feast.
-While Chaol and Celaena verbally spar, Nehemiah insists that Celaena tutor her in the Common Tongue.
+While Chaol and Celaena verbally spar, Nehemia insists that Celaena tutor her in the Common Tongue.
 That settled, they come across Cain who is examining something on the ground.
-Celaena checks out the spot and asks Nehemiah what she thinks it is.
+Celaena checks out the spot and asks Nehemia what she thinks it is.
 She names it a Wyrdmark, and they find several more around the courtyard.
-Nehemiah implores Celaena to leave them alone.
+Nehemia implores Celaena to leave them alone.